 - Can I just visit the Train Museum?

-- Is the train museum included in the other tours?
+- Is the train museum included with the ticket for the regular house tour?

 - Is the tour suitable for children?

 - Can I take photos?